Rockaway Beach Festival: 2015

 Echo and the Bunnymen, Spiritualized, and Johnny Marr headlined the festival, with performances also from The Fall, Young Fathers, and Public Service Broadcasting.

 2016

 Suede (band), Saint Etienne (band), and Killing Joke headlined the festival, with performances also from Wire, We Are Scientists, and The Wedding Present.
 The Quietus noted that, "Suede were on compellingly romantic form."

 2018

 The event was moved from October to January, meaning there was no festival held in 2017.
 Instead the next edition was the following January, in 2018.

 Wild Beasts, The Horrors, and Peter Hook & The Light headlined the festival, with performances also from The Orb, Alabama 3, and Gang Of Four.

 It was notable for being one of the final live performances by the band Wild Beasts before they split up.

 2019

-Echo and the Bunnymen, Gary Numan, and Maximo Park headlined the festival, with performances also from Goat Girl, Art Brut, Algiers, Terry Hall, Squid, and The Luka State.
+Echo and the Bunnymen, Gary Numan, and Maxïmo Park headlined the festival, with performances also from Goat Girl, Art Brut, Algiers, Terry Hall, Squid, and The Luka State.